Gatekeeper Script: Turn Gatekeepers Into Advocates Instantly

 When someone takes time to value and appreciate you, you put in extra effort to share their pitch with your executive.
 Oftentimes, EAs are called upon as character references as well, so a good word from them will go a long way.
 With a warm intro from the EA, you are much more likely to turn that cold lead into a happily converted customer.

 This is a small snapshot of the techniques Greg has shared with our team.
-To learn more about Greg check out his bio.
-Or watch his recent talk at SES which expands upon the ideas shared in our interview.
+To learn more about Greg, check out his bio here or watch his recent talk at SES, which expands upon the ideas shared in our interview.